Molecular cell biology of Leishmania

 Cilia and flagella are cellular projections built around a microtubule axoneme whose molecular architecture is highly conserved across eukaryotic groups.
 Cilia and flagella serve two main functions: motility and sensory perception.
 Many cell types (ranging from single celled organisms such as Leishmania to mammalian sperm cells) use their motile flagellum for locomotion.
 Sensory cilia serve a wide range of functions.
 In the human body, cilia are important for the detection of developmental signals, and the perception of chemical and mechanical stimuli.
-Single-celled organisms also use cilia and flagella for detection of signals from the environment, and comparative genomic studies have suggested that the last common ancestor of eukaryotes had a flagellum that was both motile and sensory.
+Single-celled organisms also use cilia and flagella for detection of signals from the environment.

 When the Leishmania parasite is engulfed by a macrophage, it changes shape and we discovered that its flagellum is remodelled from a device built for swimming (with a 9+2 arrangement of axoneme microtubules), into a structure resembling a sensory cilium (with a 9+0 axoneme) (Gluenz et al., 2010; Wheeler et al., 2015).
-We aim to dissect the mechanisms that govern this change in flagellar structure and test our hypothesis that the parasite flagellum could act as a ‘cellular antenna’ with functions in host-parasite interactions.
-We also found that the tip of the amastigote flagellum associates closely with the membrane of the host cell vacuole.
+We aim to dissect the mechanisms that govern this change in flagellar structure and test our hypothesis that the amastigote flagellum serves as a sensory organelle in host-parasite interactions.
+We found that the tip of many amastigote flagella associates closely with the membrane of the host cell vacuole.
 The flagellar membrane forms a distinct surface, and we are now studying the molecular composition of this domain to discover what receptors or transporters are expressed in the amastigote form and how they contribute to the parasite’s ability to sense its environment and survive in the macrophage.